-I’m no longer “concerned” about hair typing the way I used to be.
-I do wonder about the construction of these hair typing systems, though!
-So please let me apologize in advance: I’m a math nerd, and definitions and precision and categories and names really matter in math.
+I wonder about the construction of these hair typing systems, and please let me apologize in advance: I’m a math nerd, and definitions and precision and categories and names really matter in math.
 This post therefore might be a little headache-inducing.
 I’m sawwy. 🙂 But if you are so inclined to think about clarity and hair typing for just a moment, I appreciate your company! 😀

 So, lately I’ve been hearing a lot of naturals make statements like, “Curl pattern doesn’t even really matter.
 First off, most people have multiple curl patterns, not just one — and it’s all about your hair’s porosity, anyway.”
 Well, I agree that if FORCED to choose, I’d rather understand my hair’s porosity than my hair’s curl pattern or type.
 But that doesn’t mean there is no benefit from knowing GENERALLY what my overall curl pattern is, in particular for the sake of styling.